 I stifled my laugh by placing a hand over my mouth and proceeded to tiptoe into the Mikey and Ynna's half-open door.
 Apparently, Luke was there, and from what I heard, was having a Harry Potter debate with a child.
 And a one-sided debate, as it looked.

 "But Dad—" I heard Ynna start again.
-Luke, who was stretched out beside the two-year-old on her bed, looked up from the Chamber of Secrets as I walked in, looking relieved that I'd distracted Ynna from all her interrogations.
+Luke, who was stretched out beside the five-year-old on her bed, looked up from the Chamber of Secrets as I walked in, looking relieved that I'd distracted Ynna from all her interrogations.
 Mikey was nowhere to be found, and I was worried that he might be spending more time with all the other guys.
 There goes his innocence, or whatever remained of it.

 "Hi."
 I held out Ynna's yellow jacket, the one that Luke had stuffed into my face during the trip back home.
 "I think this is yours."